Update to Whiddon Narrabri Jessie Hunt families

 We are also committed to keeping you up-to-date of the situation and will provide a further update once we know more about the situation.

-We have been informed that an employee at Whiddon Belmont has tested positive to COVID-19.
-Employees are wearing full PPE and we have closed our care home at Whiddon Belmont to visitors for now however, visitors are only permitted to visit a resident who is at the end of life or an essential carer.
-Please speak to your loved one’s Care Manager directly to gain the necessary approval to visit.
+We have been informed that a resident at Whiddon Temora – Greenstone Building has tested positive to COVID-19.
+Employees must wear full PPE, and we have also closed our care home at Whiddon Temora – Greenstone Building to visitors for now.
+We will allow visitors to visit a resident who is at the end of life or for essential care reasons.
+Families will need to speak to the Care Manager directly to gain the necessary approval to visit.

 We are working closely with the local Public Health Unit and following their advice, and have activated our COVID-19 response plan to ensure all necessary precautionary measures are implemented.
 Our robust COVID-19 management plan means that we have strict protocols in place to avoid spread of the virus across our care homes.